Three simple tips to take your smartphone photos to the next level.

 Smartphone Photography Composition

-Your shot will end up looking more composed and intentional if you simply straighten your horizon line.
+Get it straight: your shot will end up looking more composed and intentional if you simply straighten your horizon line.

-An off-center composition is more pleasing to the eye.
+Rule of thirds: an off-center composition is more pleasing to the eye.
 Images are divided up by placing your main subject into one of the sections you build balance and interest.

-Instead of shooting straight on at your subject, try shooting directly overhead and down on the subject, or get low to the ground to shoot.
+Angles: instead of shooting straight on at your subject, try shooting directly overhead and down on the subject, or get low to the ground to shoot.